 - pressure gauge;

 - appliance mode selector;

 - temperature selector;

 - burner ON mode (green);

 - fault indicator (red);

 - servicing mode indicator (yellow)

+- optional integral time clock/programmer (if fitted).

 The appliance frost protection is active in all the boiler modes.
 The temperature selector can be used to vary the temperature of the water that circulates around your radiators.